Using PowerShell to Test Port Connection Without Telnet

 Can I test UDP port using PowerShell?

 Even though the Test-NetConnection cmdlet in PowerShell doesn’t directly do UDP checks, you can try using other cmdlets like Test-Connection as a sort of workaround.
-Just remember, Test-Connection is more about checking if you can reach a place on the network using ICMP, not UDP, so it’s more of a basic “are you there?” check than a true UDP port test.
-If you need something more tailored to UDP, you might have to look into other tools or maybe even write your own script that uses .NET magic to send UDP packets and see what happens.
+Test-Connection is more about checking if you can reach a place on the network using ICMP, not UDP, so it’s more of a basic “are you there?” check than a true UDP port test.
+If you need something more tailored to UDP, you might have to look into other tools or maybe even write your own script that uses .NET to send UDP packets and see what happens.

 PowerShell test port UDP